The upbringing, genius and eventual demise - everything you need to know about the Welsh poet and writer Dylan Thomas.

 Caitlin, on the other hand, did not age like Dylan.
 Her fine-boned, delicate beauty managed to rise above the poverty, the demands of a young family of two sons and a daughter, and the strain of supporting a dedicated poet throughout all his struggles to write.
 If Dylan Thomas became a legend, then the myth owes a debt to Caitlin, without whom he could not have survived as long as he did.

 In 1949 they returned to Wales, where rents and living expenses were cheap.
-Their home was called The Boat House, and overlooked the sea at Laugharne, a South Wales fishing village on the coast beyond Carmarthen.
+Their home was called The Boat House and overlooked the sea at Laugharne, a South Wales fishing village on the coast beyond Carmarthen.
 Despite the proceeds of his work for the BBC, reading poetry, and writing scripts for films, there was never enough money.
 Dylan needed funds to support his twin addictions to nicotine and alcohol, apart from the needs of his family.
 Caitlin, despite her fragile appearance, displayed an iron will and tremendous character.
-Few women would have endured her circumstances.
+Few women would have endured their circumstances.

 Yet Laugharne provided the perfect working environment for Dylan.
 As he wrote in an essay: A poet must have a home to go back to in the provinces whenever he breaks down.
 The Boat House at Laugharne, it was said, represented for him the last refuge of life and sanity in a nightmare world.
 Here, in what he called, the romantic, dirty summerhouse, he wrote some of his most memorable poems.

 The main attractions at Laugharne, apart from the sea, were two public houses: The Cross House Inn and Brown's Hotel, where Dylan satisfied his taste for alcohol and his equally important need to entertain, to hold forth upon any subject that appealed to his fertile imagination.
-He was well known in the tap room at Brown's Hotel.
+He was well known in the taproom at Brown's Hotel.
 There may still be people at Laugharne who can boast that they heard a discourse by Britain's last romantic poet.

-Every morning, in the isolation of his summerhouse (affectionately called the shack), Dylan worked at his poems, striving for an elusive perfection.
+Every morning, in the isolation of his summerhouse (affectionately called the shack), Dylan worked at his poems, striving for elusive perfection.
 He would make as many as 500 alterations in a single poem, copying out the entire poem after each alteration, so that he could see his word sculpture taking shape before his eyes.
 He was a craftsman par excellence.
 Few poets have labored so mightily or sacrificed so much for their work--that sullen art, as he called it.
 Self-indulgence and sacrifice: those contradictory terms describe him accurately, for no one ever drank harder or worked harder than he did.

 There is a photograph of Dylan, taken at Laugharne during his most intensive period of work, which has a deeply disturbing and pathetic aspect.
 It is the picture of a sacrificial victim and the victim knows it.
 The clown and bar-room entertainer wears a half-smile but this does nothing to conceal the tragedy of his pose.